-An F1 hybrid, are seeds from the first cross of two unrelated, open-pollinated
+An F1 hybrid, is a seed from the first cross of two unrelated, open-pollinated plants.

 There are many advantages to creating hybrid varieties.

 The most common advantages are: